Submissions will be accepted on a year-round, rolling basis.

 The project must be in post-production at the late rough or fine cut stage - almost finished but before picture lock.

 The project should be a feature length documentary (40 - 90 minutes max).

 The project director must be present at the screening in New York and Los Angeles.
 Those screening in New York are required to be local to the city.
 Those screening in Los Angeles are not required to be local.
 IDA will not reimburse or cover any travel expenses.

 The applicant is not required to be a member of IDA to be eligible to apply.

 Student films are ineligible.

 The applicant (Project Director) must be 18 years of age or older.

-The IDA Enterprise Documentary Fund provides development funds up to $15,000 to documentary film projects taking on in-depth explorations of original, contemporary stories and integrating journalistic practice into the filmmaking process.
-Inclusion and diversity, both in terms of the filmmaking team and subject matter, are a priority of the fund.
+The IDA Enterprise Documentary Fund provides production funds up to $100,000 to feature-length documentary films taking on in-depth explorations of original, contemporary stories and integrating journalistic practice into the filmmaking process.
+In addition to funds, grantees will receive additional resources and expertise tailored to the needs of the project.

 A program of the International Documentary Association, the IDA Enterprise Documentary Fund is made possible by The John D and Catherine T. MacArthur Foundation.

 For full guidelines and eligibility criteria, please visit, http://www.documentary.org/enterprise-documentary-fund/production-grant-application-guidelines